Cozy Coastal Living: A Charming Maine Cottage in Harpswell

-For those of you who don’t know, I grew up in New Hampshire so New England is home.
-It’s interesting how you can move 1100 miles south to Atlanta and end up working on a project close to home.
+Growing up in New Hampshire, New England has always felt like home.
+It’s funny how life works - you can move 1,100 miles south to Atlanta and still find yourself working on a project that brings you right back to your roots.

-This cottage was purchased as a second home by a Mainer who moved to Atlanta 20+ years ago for work.
-He wanted to have a cottage in the Harpswell area to be close to his family, and be able to share the Maine way of life with his children, then 9 and 12.
+This charming Maine cottage in Harpswell was purchased as a second home by a longtime Mainer who relocated to Atlanta over 20 years ago for work.
+Wanting to stay connected to his family and share the classic Maine coastal lifestyle with his children—then 9 and 12—he set out to create the perfect retreat by the water.

 There was an L-shaped wall that blocked the view of the ocean and created a dark and narrow hallway that did not have any purpose.